kurt-hectic/blog/_posts/2024-11-29-wis2-power-users-nutshell.markdown

 This makes sense, because the downloading process spends most of its time waiting for network IO, during which another process can exchange data through the network.

-The following code adds mutlithreading to the previous solution with 5 threads consuming the queue in parallel.
+[Example code #2]({% link /assets/code/parallel-workers-example.py%}) adds mutlithreading to the previous solution with 5 threads consuming the queue in parallel.

 {% highlight python %}
 [..]